 Work continues on establishing an initial budget for the school construction.
 As a group, we also need to develop a logo and a presence.
 Each group member brings energy and a skill-set...now we just need to dive in!

-A meeting is held to review the results of the visit; it is agreed to form a group of interested professionals and try to build a school.
-Don Ghostlaw and Peter Dewberry bring the news and photos from the trip to St. Peter's Church, where their friend base is located.
+A meeting was held to review the results of the visit; it was agreed to form a group of interested professionals to build Graceland International School.
+Don Ghostlaw and Peter Dewberry brought the news and photos from the trip to St. Peter's Church, where their support base is located.
 Several members agreed to form a group and discuss ways to make the school project happen.